 If you’re a business owner, you’re probably aware of the importance of your team.
 It’s very difficult to make a company a success without the right people around you.
 In order to get the best results, you need every person to pull their weight and work towards shared goals.
 If you’re keen to get the best out of your team, here are some tips you may find useful.

 Adopting an open door policy

 In popular culture, there’s a vision of a boss as a domineering, unapproachable individual who sits at the head of the table barking orders.
 In reality, most company directors aren’t like this.
 Most employees respond well to an environment, which makes them feel safe and supported.
 It’s beneficial to have boundaries as a boss, but this shouldn’t come at a cost.
 An open door policy enables people to come to you if they want to chat or they have issues they’d like to discuss.
-It makes you more accessible, and it promotes communication and interaction.
+It makes you more accessible, and it and interaction.
 It’s good for bosses to have an idea of what’s going on, and to get to know the workforce.
 Hearing what people say to you is only the first step.
 It’s also essential to listen and to react.
 There’s no point in your employees coming to you if you’re not going to address the problem or take ideas on board.

 Promoting collaborative efforts

 Some people prefer to work alone, but many enjoy collaborating with others.
 Teamwork lifts your spirits, and it can also increase efficiency.
 As the boss, you can promote working together in many ways.
 You could design an office with areas to throw around ideas and enjoy discussion and search for meeting and conference venues that provide facilities for group activities.
 You can also encourage socialization and offer group rewards and incentives for outstanding performance.
 If you’re chairing a meeting, make sure you give everyone a chance to speak.
 Some people may be more forthcoming than others, and those who are shy may need a little encouragement.